mitsuba-renderer/drjit/docs/unused/dynamic.rst

 single precision point values.
 Significant speedups are observed for packets of 8 and 16 entries.
 It is likely that more involved functions (i.e. with a higher register pressure) will have a sharper performance drop after :math:`n=16` due to the relatively small number of registers on this platform.
-Enoki single-precision transcendentals are only slightly faster than the standard C math library on this platform.
+Dr.Jit single-precision transcendentals are only slightly faster than the standard C math library on this platform.
 The max. speedup relative to the standard C math library is **10.0x**.